 Oregon: ELL Resources

-As of the 2012-13 school year, Oregon's schools were home to more than 56,500 English language learners (ELLs), which marks a 8% increase from the 2002-2003 school year (Migration Policy Institute, 2015).
-Currently, the most common five languages spoken by ELLs in Oregon are Spanish, Russian, Vietnamese, Chinese, and Arabic.
+As of 2019, Oregon’s schools were home to more than 51,000 current English language learners and about the same number of students formerly designated as ELLs.
+In recent years, the most common five languages spoken by ELLs in Oregon have been Spanish, Russian, Vietnamese, Chinese, and Arabic.
 (U.S. Dept. of Education, National Center for Education Statistics)

 State ELL Resources